jfo/blog/source/posts/how-i-went-to-rc.md

 This was completely incomprehensible to me at the time, as I was still afraid of opening the terminal, but that didn't matter, because _it totally worked_.
-I had my giant list of voicings; I had my wheels turning!
+I had my giant list of voicings!
+This got my wheels turning.

 <hr>